sharpchen/Eva-Theme.nvim/README.md

       return { fg = require('Eva-Theme.utils').is_dark(variant) and '#RRGGBB' or '#RRGGBB' }
     end,
     LspInlayHint = function(_, palette)
-      return { fg = palette.comment, bg = nil }
+      return { fg = palette.comment, bg = false }
     end
   },
 })
 ```

 > [!tip]
 > Value returned from `override_highlight` will be merged with the default value.
-Set certain property to `nil` to cancel the default.
+Set certain property to `false` or empty string to cancel the default.

 > [!NOTE]
 > `Palette` accessible here is the palette override by `override_palette`.